 Frequently Asked Questions

 Health Passport is a patient-centered, internet based health record.
-It makes a foster child’s information available to authorized providers and medical stakeholders such as medical consenters and caseworkers.
+It makes a child in foster care’s information available to authorized providers and medical stakeholders such as medical consenters and caseworkers.
 The data in Health Passport is not a person’s complete medical record, but it does contain information on patient demographics, claimed visits, allergies, lab test results, immunizations and filled medications.
 There are also electronic Texas Health Steps, dental and behavioral health forms available through Health Passport.

 Health Passport will allow providers and medical stakeholders to view more patient information than has been available to them in the past.
 By having this new information, providers have the opportunity to cut down on errors due to missing information and cut down costs due to duplicate tests, immunizations and prescriptions.
 In addition to these benefits, Health Passport is free to providers.